Using Subversion Annotate #

-To get started, open the trac browser and navigate to the file you want to investigate.
-Click the annotate link at the top right of the page.
+To get started, open the Trac browser, and navigate to the file you want to investigate.
+Click the Blame link at the top right of the page.
 You’ll see a new column appear on the left-hand side with the changeset that is associated with each line of the file.

-When you click on the changeset, a new dialog appars with the following information:
+When you click on the changeset, a new dialog appears with the following information:

 - Message – Why the change was made.
-Often, this includes any associated trac tickets (e.g. #12345), associated unit test tickets (#UT12345), and the user who wrote the accepted patch (e.g. props username)
+Often, this includes any associated trac tickets (e.g. #12345), associated unit test tickets (e.g. #UT12345), and the user who wrote the accepted patch (e.g. props username).

 svn blame [filename].
 Since the output can be verbose, you probably want to pipe it to less.
 For example:

 svn blame wp-includes/formatting.php | less.

 Once you see a specific revision you want to investigate, use svn diff to find exactly what changed.
 The syntax is

 svn diff -r [revision number - 1]:[revision number].
 For example, to view changes made in revision 2000, type

 To view the full commit message, including the committer and timestamp, use svn log.
 The syntax is